MicrosoftDocs/Console-Docs/docs/readconsoleoutput.md

 ---
 title: ReadConsoleOutput function
-description: Reads character and color attribute data from a rectangular block of character cells in a console screen buffer, and the function writes the data to a rectangular block at a specified location in the destination buffer.
+description: Reads character and color attribute data from a rectangular block of character cells in a console screen buffer and writes data in the destination buffer.
 author: bitcrazed
 ms.author: richturn
 ms.topic: article